 download_netlogo()) that can be used to download and unzip (only unix systems) a specified NetLogo version to a local folder.
 For windows machines, the downloaded file needs to be executed in order to install NetLogo on the local system.

 Because NetLogo is executed in a Java virtual machine, Java needs to be installed on the local/remote system as well.
-We recommend the Oracle Java SE Development Kit 8.
+We recommend the Oracle Java SE Development Kit 8 or the openjdk.
 While the nlrx package might work without setting the Java system path explicitly, we recommend to make sure that JAVA_HOME points to the correct Java installation of the system.

 You can install the released version of nlrx from CRAN with: